Loading…

 The tangible outcomes of our architectural decisions are profound and speak volumes about the power of custom engineering.
 A single Visylix node can effortlessly handle over 5,000 concurrent streams while maintaining a CPU usage of just 22%.
 To put this into perspective, the same hardware running a traditional FFmpeg-based video management system typically manages only 300 to 500 streams at a crippling 94% CPU usage.

-Furthermore, live view latency is reduced to below 500ms, delivered seamlessly via WebRTC.
+live view latency is reduced to below 500ms, delivered smoothly via WebRTC.
 This stands in sharp contrast to the 2 to 5 seconds latency typically experienced with FFmpeg-based platforms relying on HLS stream delivery.
 Our architecture also supports over a million concurrent connections across a full deployment, a capability that few competitors in the video management space can claim or even market, as their underlying architectures simply cannot sustain such demand.
-This is crucial in today's rapidly growing live streaming market, which is projected to reach $345 billion by 2030.
+This is key in today's rapidly growing live streaming market, which is projected to reach $345 billion by 2030.

 Undeniably, constructing a custom streaming engine from the ground up demanded significantly more time and resources than simply wrapping FFmpeg.
-We had to meticulously address challenges in video codecs, container format handling, streaming protocols negotiation, buffer management, and a myriad of other complex issues that FFmpeg solves out of the box.
+We had to meticulously address challenges in video codecs, container format handling, streaming protocols negotiation, buffer management, and a many of other complex issues that FFmpeg solves out of the box.

 However, the reward was the creation of a platform that delivers capabilities unattainable by any FFmpeg wrapper: a system that handles tenfold more streams on the same hardware, consumes five times less CPU, and achieves sub-second latency.
 For our clients, this translates directly into fewer servers, reduced operational costs, and truly real-time video streaming that enhances their operations and user experiences.